telos-matter/Padate/README.md

 * Websites to ignore (useful when the website you are interested in has links to other websites):
 	`python path_to_padate.py url_to_check.com -i facebook twitter`

 and others..
-Use help for more informations:
+Use help for more information:
 `python path_to_padate.py -h`

 You can always quit the script with ctrl +c